-On 19th and 20th July 2019, for the eighth time, Silvrettarun 3000 will quite literally bring leisure runners and pro trail runners to the peak of running pleasure.
-This year too, on three different routes, this challenging trail run takes athletes right through the mountains in Tyrol - from Ischgl to Galtür.
+On 16th and 17th July 2021, for the ninth time, Silvrettarun 3000 will quite literally bring leisure runners and pro trail runners to the peak of running pleasure.
+This year too, on four different routes, this challenging trail run takes athletes right through the mountains in Tyrol - from Ischgl to Galtür.

-Whether it is the Small, Medium or Hard route – the finest running experience awaits on all three.
+Whether it is the Small, Light, Medium or Hard route – the finest running experience awaits on all four.
 Top sporting performance, coupled with impressive views?
 This combination definitely guarantees a decent helping of joyous Alpine moments!

 Yet all three route variants have this in common – the start is in Ischgl and the finish is in Galtür.
 And in between?
 It is convictions and fitness levels that make the difference.
 The ‘Small’ variant takes keen leisure-oriented runners over 11.2 kilometres and 306 metres altitude via Mathon and Tschaffein.
+The 'Light' variant takes participants over 19.36 kilometres and 873 meters altitude via Mathon, Bergli and Larein to Galtür.
 In contrast, for the ‘Medium’ route there are 29.9 kilometres and 1482 metres altitude through the impressive Fimbatal up to the Ritzenjoch to negotiate.
 Whereas anyone who wants a very special challenge can choose the ‘Hard’ variant – and take on 42.195 kilometres and 1800 metres altitude, up to the Kronenjoch.

-Small, Medium or Hard?
-Explore the three route variants, and get ready for your mountain adventure!
+Small, Light, Medium or Hard?
+Explore the four route variants, and get ready for your mountain adventure!

 Things are more fun together – and that applies to running too of course!
 As well as the individual rankings, once again at this year’s Silvrettarun 3000 there will be team and group rankings.
 For the team event, one participant starts a section of each route.
 The times are then added up at the end and the fastest team will win.
 And the biggest group will be rewarded in the hiking cup event – irrespective of time and route!